kitten/fluorine/docs/concepts/flux-and-unidirectional-dataflow.md

 on the `Dispatcher`.
 Think about it as your app's central event stream, scheduling tasks for you.

+In Fluorine actions are further abstracted using observables.
+These agendas are describing the tasks that eventually mutate your state.

 *The manager of your state and side effects is your Dispatcher.*

 The Dispatcher is the **single source of truth**.
-All stores are directly derived from it and react to its actions.
+All stores are directly derived from it and react to its agendas and actions.

 [flux-simple-diagram]: ../img/flux-simple-diagram.jpg
 [flux-dispatch-diagram]: ../img/flux-dispatch-diagram.jpg